6 Scaffolding Strategies to Use With Your Students

-What's the opposite of scaffolding a lesson?
-It would be saying to students something like, "Read this nine-page science article, write a detailed essay on the topic it explores, and turn it in by Wednesday."
-Yikes -- no safety net, no parachute, no scaffolding -- just left blowing in the wind.
+What’s the opposite of scaffolding a lesson?
+Saying to students, “Read this nine-page science article, write a detailed essay on the topic it explores, and turn it in by Wednesday.”
+Yikes!
+No safety net, no parachute—they’re just left to their own devices.

-Let's start by agreeing that scaffolding a lesson and differentiating instruction are two different things.
-Scaffolding is breaking up the learning into chunks and then providing a tool, or structure, with each chunk.
-When scaffolding reading, for example, you might preview the text and discuss key vocabulary, or chunk the text and read and discuss as you go.
-With differentiation, you may give a child an entirely different piece of text to read, you might shorten the text or alter it, and you may modify the writing assignment that follows.
+Let’s start by agreeing that scaffolding a lesson and differentiating instruction are two different things.
+Scaffolding is breaking up the learning into chunks and providing a tool, or structure, with each chunk.
+When scaffolding reading, for example, you might preview the text and discuss key vocabulary, or chunk the text and then read and discuss as you go.
+With differentiation, you might give a child an entirely different piece of text to read, or shorten the text or alter it, or modify the writing assignment that follows.

-Simply put, scaffolding is what you do first with kids, then for those students who are still struggling, you may need to differentiate by modifying an assignment and/or making accommodations for a student (for example, choose more accessible text and/or assign an alternative project).
+Simply put, scaffolding is what you do first with kids.
+For those students who are still struggling, you may need to differentiate by modifying an assignment or making accommodations like choosing a more accessible text or assigning an alternative project.

-Scaffolding and differentiation do have something in common though.
-In order to meet students where they are and appropriately scaffold a lesson, or differentiate instruction, you have to know the individual and collective zone of proximal development (ZPD) of your learners.
-(As education researcher Eileen Raymond states, "[T]he ZPD is the distance between what children can do by themselves and the next learning that they can be helped to achieve with competent assistance.")
+Scaffolding and differentiation do have something in common, though.
+In order to meet students where they are and appropriately scaffold a lesson or differentiate instruction, you have to know the individual and collective zone of proximal development (ZPD) of your learners.
+Education researcher Eileen Raymond says, “The ZPD is the distance between what children can do by themselves and the next learning that they can be helped to achieve with competent assistance.”

-So let's get to some scaffolding strategies you may or may not have tried yet, or perhaps you've not used them in sometime and just need a gentle reminder on how awesome and helpful they can be when it comes to student learning:
+So let’s get to some scaffolding strategies you may or may not have tried yet.
+Or perhaps you’ve not used them in some time and need a gentle reminder on how awesome and helpful they can be when it comes to student learning.

 1. Show and Tell

 How many of us say that we learn best by seeing something rather than hearing about it?
-Modeling for students is a cornerstone of scaffolding in my experience.
-Have you ever interrupted someone with "just show me!" while they were in the middle of explaining to you how to do something?
+Modeling for students is a cornerstone of scaffolding, in my experience.
+Have you ever interrupted someone with “Just show me!” while they were in the middle of explaining how to do something?
 Every chance you have, show or demonstrate to students exactly what they are expected to do.

-- Try the fish bowl activity, where a small group in the center are circled by the class as the group in the middle, or fishbowl, engage in an activity, modeling how it's done for the larger group.
+- Try a fishbowl activity, where a small group in the center is circled by the rest of the class; the group in the middle, or fishbowl, engages in an activity, modeling how it’s done for the larger group.

 - Always show students the outcome or product before they do it.
 If a teacher assigns a persuasive essay or inquiry-based science project, a model should be presented side-by-side with a criteria chart or rubric.
-You can guide students through each step of the process, model in-hand of the finished product.
+You can guide students through each step of the process with the model of the finished product in hand.

 3. Give Time to Talk